Cost of Living in Brazil

 Cost of transportation in Brazil

 Transportation expenses in Brazil are high.
 Cars cost much more in Brazil than in many other countries.
-Parking, insurance, oil changes are also rather expensive.
+Parking and insurance are also rather expensive.

 Cost of schooling in Brazil